-During this Plan year, 643 University employees attended state mandated Diversity Awareness and 668 employees attended state mandated Sexual Harassment Prevention training conducted by the Case Management Team of the Office of Diversity and Equity.
-Training materials are posted on the ODE website.
+During this Plan year, 515 University employees attended state mandated Diversity Awareness and 518 employees attended state mandated Sexual Harassment Prevention training conducted by the Case Management Team of the Office of Institutional Equity.
+Training materials are posted on the OIE website.
 See ATTACHMENT B of this section for detailed attendee demographic information.

-5. New Employee Orientations
+7. New Employee Orientations

-All new employees received copies of the Affirmative Action and Equal Employment Opportunity, Policy against Discrimination, Harassment, and Inappropriate Romantic Relationships, and Policy Statement on People with Disabilities, as well as complaint procedures.
-438 employees attended the new employee orientation facilitated by the Department of Human Resources (DHR) during this reporting period.
-Members of the Office of Diversity and Equity were regularly present to provide more in-depth information and answer questions.
+All new employees received copies of the Affirmative Action and Equal Employment Opportunity Policy, Policy against Discrimination, Harassment, and Related Interpersonal Violence, and Policy Statement on People with Disabilities, as well as Office of Institutional Equity complaint procedures.
+520 employees attended the new employee orientation facilitated by the Department of Human Resources (DHR) during this reporting period.
+Members of the Office of Institutional Equity were regularly present to provide more in-depth information and answer questions.
 See ATTACHMENT B for detailed attendee demographic information.

-6. Bulletin boards throughout the Storrs and regional campuses
+8. Bulletin boards throughout the Storrs and regional campuses

 All Deans and Department Heads are sent copies of policies and discrimination complaint procedures annually to post in their respective units in locations highly visible to employees, students, and the general public.
 This Plan year a mailing was distributed to over 250 departments on campus including relevant EEO posters and policy and complaint process information.
 Discrimination and sexual harassment posters are available to all departments for posting.
-Vacancy and examination announcements are posted to the ODE and DHR bulletin boards as well as other appropriate boards throughout all campuses.
 Efforts are continuously made to ensure employees without computer access are notified of, and kept current on appropriate Affirmative Action and Equal Employment Opportunity policies and complaint procedures.